-Adrenaline autoinjectors for general use will be stored at campus offices on the main campus and in the first aid room at the ILSP Campus and labelled "general use".
+Adrenaline autoinjectors for general use will be stored at campus offices and labelled "general use".

 The Principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:

 - the number of students enrolled at Greater Shepparton Secondary College at risk of anaphylaxis - the accessibility of adrenaline autoinjectors supplied by parents - the availability of a sufficient supply of autoinjectors for general use in different locations at the school, as well as at camps, excursions and events - the limited life span of adrenaline autoinjectors, and the need for general use adrenaline autoinjectors to be replaced when used or prior to expiry - the weight of the students at risk of anaphylaxis to determine the correct dosage of adrenaline autoinjector/s to purchase.